isaacnmm/pestpolicy-hugo2XX/content/posts/rectangular-vs-round-trampoline/index.md

 The low jumping height and the center jump makes round trampoline a safer option for children.
 Without getting to the edges, children cant come across springs that might hurt them.
 The low height jump will not allow dangerous maneuvers.

-Read this [article](https://www.chp. edu/injury-prevention/safety/home-and-yard/trampolines) on trampoline safety.
+Read this [article](https://www.chp.edu/injury-prevention/safety/home-and-yard/trampolines)on trampoline safety.

 ###  Rectangular Vs. Round Trampoline Safety Net Enclosure